microsoft/PartnerResources/_docs/Skilling/AI ML Academy/Resources/OpenAI.md

 ## Keeping Up (May 2024 Update📰)

-- Microsoft Build 2024 - Offers technical learning, community connection, and insights into cutting-edge technologies.
-With about 200,000 registered attendees and over 300 sessions, it’s a great opportunity to explore the latest developments in AI, data, security, and more.
+- Microsoft Build 2024 - Explore technical learning, community connection, and insights into cutting-edge technologies.
+With 200,000+ registered attendees and 300+ sessions, it’s a great opportunity to explore the latest developments in AI, data, security, and more.

-- Outline of all Azure AI Sessions at [Build 2024 May 21st - 23rd](https://build.microsoft.com/en-US/home).
+#### Outline of all Azure AI Sessions at [Build 2024 (May 21st-23rd)](https://build.microsoft.com/en-US/home).
 Session titles that are bold have been recommended by Microsoft's AI PG.

 | Title                                                      | Time             | Speaker(s)                               |
 |------------------------------------------------------------|------------------|------------------------------------------|